 Professional Development Fund

-Let’s help Black-female-owned small businesses not only survive, but thrive in 2020.
+Let’s help Black Women-owned small businesses not only survive, but thrive in 2020.

 At its inception, “The McBride Sisters SHE CAN Professional Development Fund” was created in 2019 to promote the professional advancement of women in the wine industry in a concerted effort to help close the gender and race gap.
 In the first year, the fund awarded scholarships of nearly $40,000 to empower women to strive for change and to create opportunities for themselves and others, where there had not been before.